microsoft/CCF/doc/members/open_network.rst

 Opening a Network
 =================

 This sections assumes that a set of nodes has already been started by :term:`Operators`.
-See :ref:`operators/start_network:Starting a New Network`.
+See :doc:`/operators/start_network`.

 Adding Users
 ------------